-Code Variables and Indicators Loading Factor Cronbach's Alpha CR AVE KT1 My business routinely adopts the latest 0.710 0.061 0.060 0.702 technology in its daily operations.
-0.710 0.961 0.968 0.792 KT2 I am constantly updating the technology we use to improve efficiency.
-0.941 KT3 I have adequate hardware (computers, servers, KIJ etc.) to support business operations.
-0.940 The quality of internet connectivity that I have KT4 dramatically supports the smooth operation of business operations 0.937 I use a management information system to KT5 monitor and manage the business's day-to-day operations.
-0.809 Digital platforms (email, instant messaging KT6 apps, etc.) are used effectively for internal and 1110 external communication.
-0.894 My Business team regularly attends technology 3.07 KT7 training to improve its capabilities.
-0.926 My Business Team can operate the latest 3.720 KT8 technology we use in business.
+Code Variables and Indicators Loading Factor Cronbach's Alpha CR AVE KT1 My business routinely adopts the latest technology in its daily operations.
+0.710 0.961 0.968 0.792 KT2 I am always updating the technology we use to improve efficiency.
+0.941 KT3 I have adequate hardware (computers, servers, etc.) to support business operations.
+0.940 KT4 The quality of internet connectivity that I have greatly supports the smooth operation of business operations 0.937 KT5 I use a management information system to monitor and manage the day-to-day operations of the business.
+0.809 KT6 Digital platforms (email, instant messaging apps, etc.) are used effectively for internal and external communication.
+0.894 KT7 My Business team regularly attends technology training to improve its capabilities.
+0.926 KT8 My Business Team is able to operate the latest technology that we use in business.
 0.936